Doctorate in Psychology Program Guide

 Many schools offer both online and traditional doctorates in psychology.
 Though schools often allow students to choose whether to complete the bulk of their coursework online or in person, Ph.D. programs in psychology also require a doctoral internship during the course of their degree.
 As a specific requirement of the licensure process, all psychology doctoral programs accredited by the American Psychological Association (APA) include an internship experience and are designed to provide students with experience in clinical psychology or their preferred area of specialization.

 The study of psychology attracts students from all walks of life.
 Due to the subject's popularity over the last decade, schools adapted to offer increasingly flexible degree options for psychology majors.
-For example, students who work full time, or already hold an advanced degree and plan to make a career change, can enroll in an online degree, potentially with accelerated options.
+For example, students who work full time, or already hold an advanced degree and plan to make a career change, can enroll in an online degree in psychology, potentially with accelerated options.
 Recent bachelor's degree graduates might prefer a traditional program on campus that leads straight into a combined master's/doctoral degree in psychology.
 Both online and on-campus programs aid students in securing an internship placement, which is a crucial component of all APA-accredited Ph.D. programs in psychology.
 Many programs also provide networking and postdoctoral fellowship opportunities, and even career placement services.

 What Can I Do With a Doctorate in Psychology?

-Graduates of APA-accredited Ph.D. programs in psychology can choose from many careers in the field.
+Graduates of APA-accredited Ph.D. programs can choose from many psychology careers.
 While a few jobs in clinical or counseling psychology accept less than a doctoral degree, which is the minimum licensure requirement for almost all specializations, job candidates with a Ph.D. in psychology hold an advantage over competitors in their field.
 Many graduates of psychology doctoral programs go on to obtain state licensure and/or certification and pursue clinical, school psychology, or counseling careers.
 Others aspire to focus their unique skills in a career in education, sociology, or social work.
 The following represent a sampling of some of psychology's most common occupations.